hratx-blue-ocean/otter-people/README.md

 .

+The center column displays the group's information, including the name, description, and invitation code.
+A sorted list of upcoming group events appears below.
+Each event card shows the event details and the ability for a user to RSVP.
+A user clicks on '+ Event' at the top of the column to create a new event.

 .

-The center column displays the group's information including the name, description, and the invitation code.
-Underneath the group details is a list of upcoming group events.

-Sign up

-Create a group

-Invite friends with the provided group code.

-Get recommendations of what to do based on the geolocation of group members.
+.

+.

+.

+[SCREEN CAPTURE IMAGE HERE]

+.

+.

+.

+The right column displays two widgets.
+At the top is a list of the current group's members.
+When a new group is selected, the member's list updates.
+Underneath is the Around Town widget, which provides users event and activity suggestions based on group member's geolocations.

+.

+.

+.

+.

+[SCREEN CAPTURE IMAGE HERE]

+.

+.

+.